gsip/articles-analyzer/README.md

 Also please start all commit messages with issue id like `#7 initialize the package`.

 ## Launch
 To use browser extension or start dev script please install node version >10, yarn, docker.
-Make install and build script.
+Make `install` and `build:docker` script.

 The Browser extension is compiled to `packages/browser-extensions/dist`.
 ##### install